Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 • They Boost Immune Function

-Certain oils (like the one made from coconut) can help improve gut health by promoting the growth of beneficial bacteria and reducing harmful ones in your stomach.
+Certain oils, like coconut oil, can help improve gut health by promoting the growth of beneficial bacteria while reducing harmful ones in your stomach.

 • They Taste Great

-Healthy diets often include plain foods like salads or steamed vegetables, so having something that is both healthy AND tasty is a gift from Mother Nature.
+It’s that simple.
+Healthy diets often include plain foods like salads or steamed vegetables, so having something that is both healthy AND tasty is truly a gift from Mother Nature.

 Close-up of a glass bottle containing golden oil, corked and nestled among green foliage and a sunflower